 While your friends have Saturdays and Sundays off, you may be gone for eight weeks working and then all of a sudden you have extended time off.
 It’s difficult for people on the outside to understand, but there is no schedule.
 The people who do work full-time are very passionate and they love what they do, it’s their life.

-PR: In 2013 our tour operation began by offering step-on-guide services in New York, Washington DC, Philadelphia and Boston.
+PR: In 2013 we started offering step-on-guide services in New York, Washington DC, Philadelphia and Boston.
 We had these guides that were trained and now we wanted them working, and so I started networking and letting people know that this service was available.

 PR: The step-on business is strong.
 There’s a lot of companies out there who are creating sales, but they don’t have operations to manage tour guides.
 That’s where I come in and that’s where it’s been a good fit for some companies.